mam-luk/kipchak/README.md

 Kipchak is an API Development Kit (or ADK) to rapidly build APIs.
 It's built on years of experience and managing APIs in production environments that handle thousands of concurrent requests.
-This kit has been put together to make it easy for our engineers to build qnd maintain such APIs.
+This kit has been put together to make it easy for our engineers to build and maintain such APIs.
 It's built on top of the
 <a href="https://www.slimframework.com/" target="_blank">Slim Framework</a> and may be described as a packaged
 version of Slim.
 It does not take anything away from Slim and you can still use anything within Slim with Kipchak.